Gamelial/CMM007/back-end/README.md

 9. Access your database `story-teller` using phpmyadmin or any  other database client, on table `users`.
 10. You can create an admin user by creating a new user, and assigning the `type` as `admin`.

-## Setting up story-teller front end
+## Setting up Story-Teller Front End

 1. Clone git repo using `git clone repoUrl`
 2. `cd repoDir`